 This is a 5-piece drum mic kit that lets you maximize close proximity miking to get clean recordings.
 Sennheiser e600 captures a decent boost for snare and toms and balances the sound of the drums and cymbals.
 The mics are made with a fiberglass shells and aluminum shells that will surely last a long.

 - Great build and solid quality; seems to be long-lasting

 - Very versatile and a great choice for studio recordings

 - Might be a bit expensive for beginners and budget buyers

-The Shure PGA Drum mic kit is available in 7-piece and 5-piece set.
-It has cardioid dynamic toms and snare and cardioids condenser for cymbals, hi-hat, and overhead miking.
+The Shure PGA Drum mic kit is available in 7-piece and 5-piece sets.
+It has a cardioid dynamic toms and snare and cardioids condenser for cymbals, hi-hat, and overhead miking.
 It’s a solid kit with great overall sound for studio and live performances.